 The little construction vehicles came from the dollar store.
 Since they came in 2 packs they only cost me $3 for all of them.
 The beans were something we were given and weren’t a kind our family eats and the rice I had in the pantry.
-I put it all together in a plastic tote and now he’s got a “construction zone” perfect for lots of digging!
+I put it all together in a plastic tote and now he’s got his own “construction zone”, perfect for lots of digging!
 Obviously, this isn’t a great idea if your little ones are still too little to be around small pieces or if they like to put things in their mouths, use your judgment when deciding if this is a good activity for your household.

 To store this playset when not in use, I pour the beans and rice mixture into a gallon size freezer bag along with the vehicles and store on a shelf until it’s time to pull it out again.